Leaning into the Words & Learning to Trust

 I've been doing a lot of reflecting lately, and writing about the concept of being too much or not enough.
 In that, how difficult it can be to show someone the most tender parts of you…the parts that hold the deepest fears and insecurities.

 In writing, I found my safe space.
 I found the place that could hold all of me, all of these feelings and emotions, and the endless words that accompany them.
 While I did fear sharing them with the world, sharing them with myself wasn't so scary - it was freeing.
 I wrote voraciously, recounting every detail of my sordid history with trauma.
-I read and re-read things over and over, feeling proud of myself in a way I hadn't known before.
+I re-read things over and over, feeling proud of myself in a way I hadn't known before.
 For the first time, I could see myself.
-In writing, I learned how to accept myself.
-In writing, I began to learn how to love myself.
-Through writing, the parts of me I once considered demons were able to remove their scary masks and reveal their true nature to me.
-Through writing, I was able to pinpoint every single area in which these parts feel like they're too much or not enough.
+I learned how to accept myself.
+I learned how to love myself.
+Through writing, the parts I once considered demons were able to remove their scary masks and reveal their true nature to me.
+I was able to pinpoint every area in which these parts feel like they're too much or not enough.

 I say these parts rather than I, because the I, in this case, is the self.
 The self is at the core.
 I view the self as the source of the magic – the radiant guiding light.
 When the self is able to shine their light directly on an individual part of us, this magic of being seen unfolds.
 Finally – those things that are always working in the background are brought to the forefront, for their own moment in the spotlight.
 This can be shocking for these parts because they're so used to being overlooked and ignored, shoved to the back or way deep down where nobody can see or hear them.